questrail/taffmat/README.md

 ## About the TAFFmat file format

-TAFFmat is Teac's proprietary file format used to store data from their LX series and other data recorders, such as the LX-10.
+TAFFmat is Teac's proprietary file format used to store data from their LX series and other data recorders.

 According to the Teac "LX Series Recording Unit Instruction Manual":